We regularly do lapbooks!

 1. Download and save your lapbook.

-- Seriously, save a back-up of your lapbook download on a memory stick/CD/ EHD (External Hard Drive)
+- Save a back-up of your lapbook download on a memory stick/CD/ EHD (External Hard Drive)

 2. Print out the minibooks, index and instructions.

-- I like to print the next project a few weeks ahead.
+- I like to print the next project a few weeks ahead of my schedule.